 When I got to the nearest intersection, I looked at the signs which read 350 North and 50 West.
 I was half a mile away from my car which was just right off the main road.
 I started walking toward the headlights I could see on the main road.
 I can't say how long it took me to walk the half-mile, but it couldn't have been more than 10 or 15 minutes.

-When I arrived at my car, all the lights were out; my battery had died, which struck me as odd because I couldn't have been gone for that long.
+When I arrived at my car, all the lights were out; my battery [had failed], which struck me as odd because I couldn't have been gone for that long.
 I looked at my phone which was sitting on the passenger seat, and the time was 2:17 am - over three hours had passed since I turned off onto the side road for the flashing lights behind me.
 I remember sitting in my car completely dumbfounded, wondering what the hell had just happened to me.

-After about half an hour of just sitting there, I remembered that my battery was dead, so I got on the phone and called AAA to come out and give me a jump.
+After about half an hour of just sitting there, I remembered that my battery was [not working], so I got on the phone and called AAA to come out and give me a jump.
 It took about an hour for them to get out to me since I was a good distance away from the nearest town.
 During this time I just sat in silence, running through the possible scenarios in my head concerning what had just happened.

 To this day, I couldn't tell you what really happened to me that night.
 All I know is I can't think of any plausible explanation as to why I woke up over half a mile away from my car in the middle of a cornfield more than three hours after I had stopped.
 I have only shared this story with one other person.
 I am sure people would either look at me like I'm crazy or they would call bullsh*t on the whole story, and I can't blame them.
 If somebody came to me with a story like that, one that so closely mirrors the stereotypical encounter story, I probably wouldn't believe them either."